armedbear/abcl/contrib/README.markdown

 mvn
 ---

 A collection of various useful JVM artifacts downloaded and cached by the Aether Maven connector.
-Requires the maven-3.0.4 executable "mvn" (or "mvn.bat') to be in the current processes's path.
+Requires the maven-3.0.4 executable "mvn" (or "mvn.bat" under MSFT Windows) to be in the current processes's path.

 jna
-    Cache, from the network if necessary, the jna-3.0.9.jar in the current JVM process, allowing the bootstrapping of dynamically linking to shared executables on the host platform.
+    Cache, from the network if necessary, the jna-3.4.0.jar in the current JVM process, allowing the bootstrapping of dynamically linking to shared executables on the host platform.